-This article explains the German universities with low GPA requirements for Masters in 2021 and the list of German universities that accept low GPAs for undergraduate programs.
+This article explains the German universities with low GPA requirements for Masters in 2022 and the list of German universities that accept low GPA for undergraduate programs.

 The first thing that you should know is that most universities in Germany offer few English-taught courses while the majority of the courses are in German.